alessblaze/auth0-flutter-android/README.md

 </resources>
 ```

-and add an .env at root of the project at djangostaging\.env
+and add an .env at root of the project at djangostaging/.env

 ```
 AUTH0_DOMAIN=Your Auth0 domain